vinayyak/vinayyak/README.md

 - 👋 Hi, I’m Vinayyak Vajpeyi
 - 👀 I’m a Software Developer/Computer Science Engineer undergoing training.
--  𓅓 My first programming language is Java and I've learnt Python & C too.
+-  𓅓 My first programming language is Java while also having learnt Python & C .
 - 🌱 I’m currently learning Ethereum Blockchain Development using Solidity Programming Language.
 - ♚ As of now I am working on Ethereum Blockchain Projects and am interested in learning ReactJs & Web3.js in the near future.
 - 📫 How to reach me ...